WolfeByte/wolfegrove-groceries/README.md

 3. **API Permission Issues**:
    - For admin-level operations, ensure proper admin consent is granted
    - Check browser console for detailed API error messages

-### Support

-For issues, please open a GitHub issue in the repository.

 ## Customising the Application